Title II Retirement, Survivor, Disability Insurance (RSDI)

 Income and Resource Limits

-It must be noted that when a child or youth is eligible for both SSA and SSI benefits, the resource limit is based on the SSI limits of $2,000.
-The SWC is responsible for reviewing the accounts to ensure the resources does not exceed the limits and establishing blocked accounts.
+When a child or youth is eligible for both SSA and SSI benefits, the resource limit is based on the SSI limit of $2,000.
+When the county acts as the authorized representative payee (ARP), the Analyst is responsible for reviewing the accounts to ensure the resources do not exceed limits and for establishing blocked accounts.

 RSDI Applications

-When it is discovered by the SW/PO or FC EW that one of the following occurs, the SW/PO or FC EW must notify the SWC to apply for benefits or complete an application to become the ARP:
+When the SW/PO or FC EW discovers that one of the following occurs, they must notify the Analyst to determine next steps:

 • A court dependent child or youth is receiving RSDI benefits not payable to SCCSSA,

-• The parent/s are currently receiving RSDI benefits, or
+• The parent(s) is currently receiving RSDI benefits, or

 • One or both parents are deceased and the child is not receiving benefits on behalf of the deceased parent.